 The Grand Bohemian has an early-20th-century Euro-Bohemian look.
-Formerly a Westin property, the hotel still caters almost exclusively to either business or romance crowds, which means you'll find few children on the premises.
+Formerly a Westin property, the hotel still caters almost exclusively to the business and romance crowds, which means you'll find few children on the premises.
 New ownership has also introduced a slew of personalized themed packages for romantics, shoppers, golfers, and more.
-Its rooms feature an Art Deco motif, with plenty of chrome, reds, purples, and mirrors.
-The custom pillow-top beds (firm mattresses, down comforters, blankets, and five pillows) are among the best in Orlando.
+Its rooms feature an Art Deco motif, with plenty of chrome, mirrors, reds, and purples.
+The custom pillow-top beds (with firm mattresses, down comforters, and five pillows) are among the best in town.
 The upper floors on the east side overlook the pool; the north side faces downtown.
-The hotel, which is smoke-free, has more than 100 pieces of 19th- and 20th-century American fine art.
-This hotel isn't the most convenient one if your vacation is solely centered on the parks, but it's far enough away if you need a break from all the manic energy of screaming kids and adults in costume.
+The hotel, which is smoke-free, is filled with 19th- and 20th-century American fine art.
+This isn't the most convenient choice if your vacation is solely centered on the parks, but it's far enough away if you need a break from all the manic energy of screaming kids and adults in costume.
 The wonderful downtown nightlife is right outside the front door.

 See map p.
 349. 325 S. Orlando Ave. (across from City Hall).
 T 866-663-0024 or 407-313-9000.
 Fax: 407-313-6001. www.grandbohemianhotel.com.
 250 units.
-Rack rates: \$259-\$599 for up to 4, \$579 and up suite.
+Rack rates: \$199-\$599 for up to 4, from \$599 suite.
 Valet parking: \$18.
 AE, DC, DISC, MC, V.